The wolf mask had been comfortable.

 She smiled.
 “I’m practicing.”

 He thought about that on the carriage ride home, while Scarlet sat across from him and their mother said measured things about the evening that were actually less measured than they appeared.
-He thought about Isabelle’s face as she said I’m practicing — direct and a little amused, but sincere.
+He thought about Isabelle’s face when she said I’m practicing—direct and a little amused, but sincere.

-He told Scarlet, when their mother was speaking with the driver at the house, that Isabelle had a face as gentle and bright as her butterfly wings had promised.
+He told Scarlet, when their mother was speaking with the driver at the house, that Isabelle was precisely what her butterfly wings had promised.

 “She is a sweet girl,” Scarlet said.